m0ru/bak/02a_state_of_the_art.md

 ![The redux-architecture](./figures/redux.svg){#fig:redux}

 The developers/designers of Redux list the object-oriented Flux- (see above) and functional Elm-architecture (see below) as prior art [see ref. @PriorArtRedux].
 Redux mainly differs from Flux in eschewing the set of stateful stores, for the Elm-like solution of having a single object as app-state, that a single reducer-function `(state, action) => state'` gets applied to for every new action, thus updating the state (see [@fig:redux]).
 As such there formally is also no need for a dispatcher, as there is only a single function updating the state.
-However, in praxis usually a very thin utility library is used, that manages state and reducers and provides a `dispatch`-function with which the reduction can be triggered.
+However, in practice usually a very thin utility library is used, that manages state and reducers and provides a `dispatch`-function with which the reduction can be triggered.
 Separation of concerns -- achieved in Flux via its larger number of stores -- can be achieved in Redux by having the reducer function call other functions, e.g. one per subobject/-tree of the state.

 As the simplest implementation of this architecture consists of only a single function and a component that feeds actions into it, the learning curve is relatively flat compared to Flux and almost flat compared to Angular's MVC.

 Redux profits from immutable data-structures for the app-state even more than Flux.
-The reducer function is supposed to be stateless and side-effect free (i.e. pure).
+The reducer function is supposed to be stateless and side-effect-free (i.e. pure).
 In this particular case this means that parts of the system, that still hold references to the previous state, shouldn't be influenced by the state-update.
 If they want the new state, they'll get notified through their subscription.
-Using immutable data guarantees this side-effect freeness to some extent; nothing can prevent any point in the code from accessing the global `window`-scope in JavaScript though -- however it's very bad practice to do so and thus should universally be avoided.
-This property also means that you should try to move as much busieness logic as possible to the reducer, as it's comparatively easy to reason about and thus debug.
+Using immutable data guarantees this side-effect-freeness to some extent; nothing can prevent any point in the code from accessing the global `window`-scope in JavaScript though -- however it's very bad practice to do so and thus should universally be avoided.
+This property also means that you should try to move as much business logic as possible to the reducer, as it's comparatively easy to reason about and thus debug.
 For all things that require side-effects (e.g. anything asynchronous like networking) action-creators are the go-to solution -- same as in Flux.

 <!--
   * [x] http://redux.js.org/